sunnybhambhani/helmister/README.md

 --------------------------

 - Charts is an array, it can contain as many releases as you want.
-- Helmister also support both oci:// and https:// registries.
+- It also support both oci:// and https:// registries.
 - All the key value pairs under charts are mandatory except version and namespace,
   - If not provided it will consider latest chart and default namespace respectively.
+- Initial messages are printed using cowsay (It is not necessary though if required, get this installed using apt/yum/brew/dpkg based on your distribution).